-To summarize, the GW approximation is based on the assumption that the terms proportional $W^n$ , with n > 1, which appears in the vertex function (3.25), are negligible compared to the linear contribution in W, as a result of the electronic screening of the bare Coulomb interaction.
+To summarize, the GW approximation is based on the assumption that the terms proportional to W^n , with n > 1, appearing in the vertex function (3.25), are negligible if compared to the linear contribution in W, as a result of the electronic screening of the bare Coulomb interaction.
 The GW approximation generally yields electronic properties in very good agreement with experiments for a wide range of materials [45].
-Commonly, $G_0W_0$ calculations are based on an LDA or GGA result as a starting point.
+Commonly, G_0W_0 calculations are based on DFT LDA or GGA results as a starting point.
 In other words, they use the KS energies and wavefunctions as the non-interacting ones.
 We will talk more about this topic in the next sections.